M&A Community logo

 The process of mergers and acquisitions explained

-The mergers and acquisitions process involves multiple parties and stages that slightly differ for the sell- and buy-side.
-Nonetheless, the mergers and acquisitions process flow usually includes planning, research, valuation, due diligence, deal closing, and post-merger activities for both sides.
+The mergers and acquisitions process involves multiple parties and stages that differ slightly between the sell- and buy-side.
+Nonetheless, the mergers and acquisitions process typically includes planning, research, business valuation, due diligence, deal closing, and post-merger activities for both parties.

 How much time does the M&A process take?

-The M&A process timeline can vary greatly and is dependent on several factors, such as the size of the companies involved, the complexity of the deal, and the regulatory approvals required.
 On average, the process can take anywhere from a few months to a few years.
+The M&A process timeline can vary widely and depends on several factors, such as the size of the companies involved, the complexity of the deal, and the regulatory approvals required.

 To effectively manage the timeline, it’s essential to establish a desired closing date and create a detailed timeline for each step of the process.
-However, it’s also essential to prepare for unexpected delays or complications that may arise, such as regulatory hurdles or unexpected legal issues.
+However, it’s also essential to prepare for unexpected delays or complications, such as regulatory hurdles or legal issues.

 Having a contingency plan in place can help mitigate delays and ensure a smoother M&A process.
-It’s also important to communicate effectively with all parties involved in the deal and maintain open lines of communication throughout the entire process.
+Effective communication across all parties involved in the deal is critical, with open lines of communication maintained throughout the entire process.

 Sides and participants of the M&A process

-The deal team that maintains the acquisition process usually consists of many people.
+The deal team that drives the acquisition process typically includes many people.
 The most common roles and responsibilities are described below:

-• Buyer.
 A buyer looks for potential target companies to acquire.
 There are two types of buyers: strategic and financial.
-Strategic buyers aim to achieve synergies that will enhance their competitive position.
-They typically operate in the same or an adjacent industry and acquire companies for operational reasons.
-Financial buyers are typically institutional buyers such as private equity firms or hedge funds, who acquire companies primarily to generate a return on investment.
+Strategic buyers aim to achieve synergies that will enhance their competitive position, while financial buyers focus primarily on investment returns and exit potential.

-• Seller.
-Simply put, this is the target company a buyer aims to acquire and all the entities that are involved in the process of sale.
+Simply put, this is the target company a buyer aims to acquire, along with all the entities involved in the sale process.
 The sell-side of the acquisition deal also has its primary reason for the transaction, which is either strategic or financial.
-Similarly, strategic sellers seek to achieve synergies that will improve their competitive position, while financial sellers aim to generate a return on investment.

-• Investment banks.
 During mergers and acquisitions, investment bankers act as financial advisors and can represent either the sell- or buy-side.
-Investment banking specialists help the side they represent to get the most out of the deal.
+Investment banking specialists help the side they represent maximize value and manage the transaction process efficiently.

-• Law firms.
-Both sides of the deal require legal assistance to ensure that the deal is conducted in accordance with the law and that all legal requirements are considered.
-The latter include antitrust laws, tax implications, and government regulations.
+Both sides of the deal require legal assistance to ensure compliance with the law and that all legal requirements are met.
+This includes compliance with antitrust laws, tax regulations, and other applicable legal requirements.

-• External consultancy firms.
-Sometimes companies hire external advisors to assist with unbiased evaluation.
-Third-party consultants are also helpful when conducting cross-border deals since they can provide valuable expertise in regional laws and regulations.
+Sometimes companies hire external advisors to assist with an unbiased evaluation.
+Third-party consultants are also helpful when conducting cross-border deals, as they can provide valuable expertise on regional laws and regulations.

 M&A process steps from the buy- and sell-side’s perspective

-Merger and acquisition steps and planning are an important part of corporate development strategy.
-It’s fair to say that the M&A process stages might differ depending on the deal—some adopt a 7-step acquisition process, while others apply a few extra steps to finish the transaction.
+Merger and acquisition steps and planning are an important part of a corporate development strategy.
+It’s fair to say that the M&A process stages may differ depending on the deal—some adopt a 7-step acquisition process, while others add a few extra steps to complete the transaction.

 We offer a 10-step process of mergers and acquisitions, both for the sell- and buy-side.
-Let’s review what each of the 10 stages implies.
+The table below outlines how these stages align across both sides before we examine each in detail.

 10 buy-side stages of mergers and acquisitions

-The M&A process steps for the buy-side can be divided into 3 phases that look as follows:
+The buy-side M&A process can be divided into 3 phases that look as follows:

 Preparation and planning: